Transforming Food & Nutrition rooms for healthier lifestyles

 With an increased emphasis in schools on healthy eating it is important to offer facilities that will inspire and encourage more students to learn how to cook and eat healthily.

-At Innova, we have recently seen a 20% rise in Food Technology room enquiries and our customers inform us there is a growing demand of students considering Food Technology in secondary education.
+At Innova, we have recently seen a 20% rise in Food & Nutrition room enquiries and our customers inform us there is a growing demand of students considering Food & Nutrition in secondary education.

-As a leading FF&E supplier, we are passionate about delivering state-of-the-art tantalising Food Technology rooms that will inspire 21st century master chefs to a healthier future.
+As a leading FF&E supplier, we are passionate about delivering state-of-the-art tantalising Food & Nutrition rooms that will inspire 21st century master chefs to a healthier future.

 Planning & Design